pspiroib2/Dynamic-Charts/README.md

 Dynamic Charts
 ======

-[Click here](http://example.com/) to see link to the Dynamic Charts home page.
+[Click here](http://example.com/) to link to the Dynamic Charts home page.